ihumanable/prosper-lib/readme.md

     - Moved project to GitHub
     - Adapters are lazy loading now, this allows the configuration to be done with minimal overhead.
 This functionality also allows for unit testing
     - Added phpDoc Documentation to the project
+    - Added this frontpage documentation and project roadmap